HiPerCoRe/KTT/documentation/ktt_api.md

 Returns pointer to buffer containing reference result for specified validated argument.
 This method will only be called after running `computeResult()`.

-* `ArgumentDataType getDataType(const size_t argumentId) const`:
-Inheriting class must provide implementation for this method.
-Returns data type of specified validated argument.
-This method will only be called after running `computeResult()`.

 * `size_t getNumberOfElements(const size_t argumentId) const`:
 Inheriting class must provide implementation for this method.
 Returns number of elements returned by `getData()` method for specified validated argument.
-This method will only be called after running `computeResult()`.

-* `size_t getElementSizeInBytes(const size_t argumentId) const`:
-Inheriting class must provide implementation for this method.
-Returns size of a single element (in bytes) returned by `getData()` method for specified validated argument.
 This method will only be called after running `computeResult()`.

 Tuning manipulator usage